Year T5 - T6

 It is important to request reviews early, and in most cases it is prudent to approach more reviewers than are required on the assumption that some will be unable to provide a letter.
 This is a bit of a balancing act, since in the end you want no more than 8 letters.
 Should you get “yes” answers from more than 8 external reviewers all of the letters received must be included in the dossier.

 The solicitation of letters is a two-step process.
 It is very important that before sending any materials you ascertain the willingness of the referee to supply a letter and determine whether there is a conflict of interest which would make the potential referee inappropriate.
 Obvious conflicts of interest include a close personal relationship, serving as the candidate’s mentor or trainee, or substantial collaboration.
 Other cases can be trickier.
 When in doubt about whether a disclosed relationship constitutes a conflict of interest you should feel free to consult the college.
-A sample letter for the solicitation of a review can be found in the campus guidelines (Sample A in Part III, Section 7B).
+LAS template letters for the solicitation of a review can be found on the LAS Policies and Documents page.
 All correspondence with the potential referees must be included in the dossier, so it is crucial to hold on to all of the letters or emails involved in the solicitation process.

 After an external reviewer has agreed to provide a letter, the candidate’s materials should be supplied as quickly as possible.
 These should include a CV, current research statement, and a sample of recent publications and other scholarly works, as well a copy of the unit/department norms and standards.
 It is very important for the EO or paper preparer to look over the materials that are being sent to make sure that they are complete and accurate.
 More than once missing or misleading items sent to reviewers have complicated and/or compromised a tenure case.
 A sample letter to accompany materials can be found in the campus guidelines (Sample B in Part II, Section 7B).